-If you are a U.S. citizen or lawful permanent resident who is marrying someone from India, and plan to sponsor your new husband or wife for a U.S. green card (lawful permanent residence), here is some important legal and practical information.
+If you are a U.S. citizen or lawful permanent resident who is marrying someone from India, and you plan to sponsor your new husband or wife for a U.S. green card (lawful permanent residence), here is some important legal and practical information.
 We'll cover basic eligibility as well as the application process.

-If you are a U.S. citizen, your new spouse becomes your "immediate relative," and may receive a green card as soon as the two of you make it through the application process.
+If you yourself are a U.S. citizen, your new spouse becomes your "immediate relative," and might receive an immigrant visa and green card as soon as the two of you make it through the application process.
 This can take several months.

-If you are not yet married and your fiancé is still in India, you can, if you are a U.S. citizen, petition for him or her to enter the U.S. on a K-1 visa in order for the two of you to get married in the U.S. -- and then your new spouse can apply for a green card, if desired.
+If you are not yet married and your fiancé(e) is still in India, you can, if you are a U.S. citizen, petition for your fiancé(e) to enter the U.S. on a K-1 visa in order for the two of you to get married in the U.S.—after which, your new spouse can apply for a green card, if desired.
 You can also choose to get married first in India or another country, and then apply for an immigrant visa with which to enter the United States.
 The visa will turn into lawful permanent resident when your spouse arrives, and the actual green card will be mailed to that person some weeks later.

 The application process for a green card based on marriage involves multiple steps, such as submitting forms and documents and attending an interview with U.S. immigration authorities.
 The purpose of all this is to prove: